-Hyperhomocysteinemia is a medical condition characterised by high levels of homocysteine in the blood.
-Patients with hyperhomocysteinemia have an increased risk of developing coronary artery disease (CAD), because high levels of homocysteine alter metabolism in the vascular tissue in a way that the vessel may tear and set up clotting.
+People with hyperhomocysteinaemia (high levels of homocysteine in the blood) have an increased risk of developing coronary artery disease (CAD), because high levels of homocysteine alter metabolism in the vascular tissue in such a way that the vessel may tear and lead to clotting.

-Deficiencies in folic acid (folate), vitamin B6, or vitamin B12 may lead to hyperhomocysteinemia.
+Deficiencies in folic acid (folate), vitamin B6 and vitamin B12 may lead to hyperhomocysteinemia.

-Patients with kidney failure who are undergoing dialysis also have an increased risk of developing hyperhomocysteinemia.
-However, researchers have not discovered exactly why this condition may develop in dialysis patients.
+People with kidney failure who are undergoing dialysis also have an increased risk of developing the condition.
+The exact mechanism remains unclear.

 Other conditions that may increase an individual's risk of developing hyperhomocysteinemia include hypothyroidism, liver disease, metabolic disorders (especially those leading to nutritional deficiencies), genetic abnormalities, and certain types of cancer.
 Some medications may also elevate homocysteine levels in the blood.